damian8333/damian8333/README.md

 You can click the Preview link to take a look at your changes.
 --->

-## Simple HTML Website
+## Dashboard Website

-This repository now includes a basic static website inside the `website` directory.
-Open `website/index.html` in your browser to see the page.
-It now features custom CSS styling and a small JavaScript snippet to toggle a dark mode.
+The repository hosts a minimal dashboard example in the `website` folder.
+Open `website/index.html` in your browser to view several mock KPIs styled as cards with a bit of JavaScript that randomises their values on each load.